tade-art/SolarSystem/README.md

 # Controls

-The user has access to change the rotation speed of the planets and accelerate time (only once):
+The user has access to change the rotation speed of the planets and accelerate time:

 + To accelerate time by a factor 2, press: **UP**
 + To decelerate time by a factor 2, press: **DOWN**